heterorefactor/heterorefactor/experiments/Recursive/README.md

   instrumentation code of a certain kernel size.
 * `[kernel]/rpt/refactoring_time_[size].txt` shows the refactoring time of a kernel of size `[size]`.
-* Specially, `ac/rpt/implement_raw_vivado_bug_16384.txt` shows the raw report file produced by Vivado instead of Vivado HLS.
-Because Vivado HLS has a bug that will results in zero resource utilization report for some kernels, we extract the raw report file for your reference.
+* Especially, `ac/rpt/implement_raw_vivado_bug_16384.txt` shows the raw report file produced by Vivado instead of Vivado HLS.
+Because Vivado HLS has a bug that will result in a zero resource utilization report for some kernels, we extract the raw report file for your reference.

 Also, all the refactored code are available under `[kernel]/refactored/`: